-7.4.1 Shipowners should make several steps to ensure compliance with the Med SOX ECA.
-Preparing for the Med SOX ECA involves several steps to ensure compliance with the regulatory requirements and streamline the impact on business operations.
-By following these steps, ship owners can effectively prepare for the Med SOX ECA and demonstrate their commitment to regulatory compliance and showing responsibility for environmental issues.

-7.4.2 Shipowners should familiarise themselves with all specific MARPOL Annex VI regulations related to the Med $SO_X$ ECA.
+- 7.4.1 Shipowners should make several steps to ensure compliance with the Med SO_X ECA.
+Preparing for the Med SO_X ECA involves several steps to ensure compliance with the regulatory requirements and streamline the impact on business operations.
+By following these steps, ship owners can effectively prepare for the Med SO_X ECA and demonstrate their commitment to regulatory compliance and showing responsibility for environmental issues. - 7.4.2 Shipowners should familiarise themselves with all specific MARPOL Annex VI regulations related to the Med SO_X ECA.
 They should be updated on any amendments or changes to the regulations to ensure ongoing compliance.
-This also needs communication with relevant authorities, port officials, and industry stakeholders to stay informed about regulatory updates, enforcement practices, and industry developments related to the said regulations.

-7.4.3 Shipowners may use parts of the Guidance on the development of a ship implementation plan for the consistent implementation of the 0.50% sulphur limit under MARPOL Annex VI set out in the Annex to MEPC.1/Circ.878.

-7.4.4 Next is an evaluation of the operational status of their fleet.
+This also needs communication with relevant authorities, port officials, and industry stakeholders to stay informed about regulatory updates, enforcement practices, and industry developments related to the said regulations. - 7.4.3 Shipowners may use parts of the Guidance on the development of a ship implementation plan for the consistent implementation of the 0.50% sulphur limit under MARPOL Annex VI set out in the Annex to MEPC.1/Circ.878. - 7.4.4 Next is an evaluation of the operational status of their fleet.
 They should evaluate the compliance status of their fleet by reviewing the sulphur content of the fuels used and the emission control technologies installed on board.
-Evaluate if the ships meet the requirements of the MARPOL Annex VI regulations related to the Med $SO_X$ ECA or if upgrades or modifications are necessary for compliance.

-7.4.5 Shipowners should develop fuel management strategies to comply with the fuel sulphur content limits imposed by the regulations.
-This may involve switching to low-sulphur fuels that meet the requirements of the MARPOL Annex VI regulations related to the Med SOX ECA or installing exhaust gas cleaning systems.
-They should consider investing in emission reduction technologies such as Exhaust Gas Cleaning Systems reduction (SCR) systems, or exhaust gas recirculation (EGR) systems to minimise SOX emissions from your vessels.

-7.4.6 Seafarers are the heart of the enterprise.
-Seafarers should be trained and made aware on the regulations, compliance requirements, and the required expertise in maintaining compliance with the Med SOX ECA.
-Special attention should be given on training for possible fuel switch requirements or EGCS operations.

-7.4.7 Fuel oil change-over presents some challenges requiring the crew's attention and experience, for instance, to variables such as risk of thermal shock to injection components, low viscosity of the distillate fuel oil to avoid fuel pump failure or seizure, or risk of incompatibility between the fuel oils that may clog filters.

-7.4.8 Ship owners should Implement monitoring and reporting procedures to track fuel sulphur content, emission levels, and compliance with the regulations.
-They should maintain accurate records of fuel purchases, emissions data, and compliance-related activities to demonstrate adherence to the requirements of the MARPOL Annex VI regulations related to the Med $SO_X$ ECA during inspections or audits.
+Evaluate if the ships meet the requirements of the MARPOL Annex VI regulations related to the Med SO_x ECA or if upgrades or modifications are necessary for compliance. - 7.4.5 Shipowners should develop fuel management strategies to comply with the fuel sulphur content limits imposed by the regulations.
+This may involve switching to low-sulphur fuels that meet the requirements of the MARPOL Annex VI regulations related to the Med SO_X ECA or allowing fitting, material, appliance or apparatus or other procedures, alternative fuel oils, or compliance methods used as an alternative to those required by MARPOL Annex VI. - 7.4.6 Seafarers are the heart of the enterprise.
+Seafarers should be trained and made aware on the regulations, compliance requirements, and the required expertise in maintaining compliance with the Med SO_X ECA.
+Special attention should be given on training for possible fuel switch requirements or EGCS operations. - 7.4.7 Fuel oil change-over presents some challenges requiring the crew's attention and experience, for instance, to variables such as risk of thermal shock to injection components, low viscosity of the distillate fuel oil to avoid fuel pump failure or seizure, or risk of incompatibility between the fuel oils that may clog filters. - 7.4.8 Ship owners should Implement monitoring and reporting procedures to track fuel sulphur content, emission levels, and compliance with the regulations.
+They should maintain accurate records of fuel purchases, emissions data, and compliance-related activities to demonstrate adherence to the requirements of the MARPOL Annex VI regulations related to the Med SO_X ECA during inspections or audits.

-7.4.9 Ship owners should establish communication channels with relevant authorities, port officials, and industry stakeholders to stay informed about regulatory updates, enforcement practices, and industry developments related to SOx emissions in the Med SOx ECA.
-They could participate in industry forums, working groups, and other initiatives to share knowledge and best practices for compliance.

-7.4.10 Shipowners should develop contingency plans to address potential problems, such as fuel availability issues, technical failures, or operational constraints.
+- 7.4.9 Ship owners should establish communication channels with relevant authorities, port officials, and industry stakeholders to stay informed about regulatory updates, enforcement practices, and industry developments related to SO_X emissions in the Med SO_X ECA.
+They could participate in industry forums, working groups, and other initiatives to share knowledge and best practices for compliance. - 7.4.10 Shipowners should develop contingency plans to address potential problems, such as fuel availability issues, technical failures, or operational constraints.
 They could identify alternative compliance options and mitigation measures to minimise the impact on vessel operations and ensure continuity of service.